Brian A. Flynn

 - Debut September 4, 2013

-Brian Flynn is a pitcher in the Miami Marlins organization who made his major league debut with the team in 2013.
+Brian Flynn is a pitcher who began his professional career in the Miami Marlins organization and who made his major league debut with the team in 2013.

 A huge man at 6' 8", 239 lb, he was selected by the Boston Red Sox out of high school in the 18th round of the 2008 amateur draft, but elected to attend Wichita State University instead.
 He was All-State during high school, going 9-1 with a 0.79 ERA and 126 strikeouts in 70 2/3 IP.
 As a college freshman, he struck out 59 in 56 innings but was only 2-5 with a 4.98 ERA.
 He was redshirted in 2010 but did very well in the Jayhawk League that summer and Baseball America rated him as the league's #2 prospect behind Charlie Lowell.
 In 2011, he was 6-4 with a 4.63 ERA for Wichita State.
 In the 2011 amateur draft, he was a 7th round choice by the Detroit Tigers.
 The scout was Chris Wimmer.